-- 2) Read the statements about for and against (discursive) and opinion essays.
-Which of the statements are true?
-Correct the false ones. - 1 The introduction to a for and against essay should include the writer's opinion on the topic. - 2 Both for and against and opinion essays should include a restatement of the topic in the introduction. - 3 In an opinion essay, you should never mention the opinions which oppose your own. - 4 The main paragraphs of a for and against essay should be of a similar length. - 5 The arguments presented in the main paragraphs of an opinion essay should not be justified using examples. - 6 The conclusion of a for and against essay can mention, but not focus on, your own opinion. - 7 The conclusion of an opinion essay should summarise your opinion and the reasons behind it. - 8 An opinion essay can be less formal than a for and against essay because it is a more personal statement.
+'The true measure of success is how many times you can bounce back from failure.'
+Stephen Richards false (It should introduce the topic.) - 2 Both for and against and opinion essays should include a restatement of the topic in the introduction. true - 3 In an opinion essay, you should never mention the opinions which oppose your own.

+'Never let success get to your head.
+Never let failure get to your heart.'
+Anonymous false (You can use opposing opinions to clarify your own.) - 4 The main paragraphs of a for and against essay should be of a similar length, true - 5 The arguments presented in the main paragraphs of an opinion essay should not be justified using examples. false (Examples can illustrate your ideas.) - 6 The conclusion of a for and against essay can mention, but not focus on, your own opinion. true - 7 The conclusion of an opinion essay should summarise your opinion and the reasons behind it. true - 8 An opinion essay can be less formal than a for and against essay because it is a more personal statement. false (Both are forms of formal writing.)